xoofx/Antlr4Ast/doc/readme.md

 Console.WriteLine(tokenA);
 ```

-This is assuming that rules are not changed (e.g `GrammarSyntax.LexerRules`).
+This is assuming that rules are not changed (e.g `Grammar.LexerRules`).
 If rules are changed/updated, you need to update the map:

 ```c#
 // Update maps